matwilso/matwilso.github.io/quotes.md

 "Good procrastination is avoiding errands to do real work" -pg

 "Unproductive pleasures pall eventually.
 After a while you get tired of lying on the beach.
 If you want to stay happy, you have to do something." -pg

+# Engineering

+"The best part is no part.
+The best process is no process.
+It weighs nothing, costs nothing, can't go wrong....
+Undesigning is the best thing.
+Just delete it." - [elon](https://twitter.com/Erdayastronaut/status/1203840982497792005)

+"My whole life was basically trying to optimize things.
+You don't just save parts, but every time you save parts you save on complexity and reliability, the amount of time it takes to understand something.
+And how good you can build it without errors and bugs and flaws." - woz

+'"Figure out the optimal configuration of atoms first... then figure out how to put them there" - elon' - [jim keller](https://www.youtube.com/watch?v=oIG9ztQw2Gc&feature=youtu.be&t=985)

+(in other words:) "Don't let the how's constrain the what's." - jim keller

+"If it's long it's wrong.
+If it's tight it's right" - elon (on time schedules)

+"It is important to view knowledge as sort of a semantic tree--make sure you understand the fundamental principles, ie the trunk and big branches, before you get into the leaves/details or there is nothing for them to hang on to." - elon

+# Obsession

+"If someone’s much better than you at something, they probably try much harder.
+You probably underestimate how much harder they try." - [ava](https://ava.substack.com/p/effort)

+"If others would think as hard as I did, then they would get similar results." - Netwon

+"Luck favors the prepared mind" - [Louis Pasteur (probably)](https://en.wikiquote.org/wiki/Louis_Pasteur)

+“We're not obsessed by anything, you see," insisted Ford. <br>
+"..." <br>
+"And that's the deciding factor.
+We can't win against obsession.
+They care, we don't.
+They win." <br>
+"I care about lots of things," said Slartibartfast, his voice trembling partly with annoyance, but partly also with uncertainty. <br>
+"Such as?" <br>
+"Well," said the old man, "life, the Universe.
+Everything, really.
+Fjords." <br>
+"Would you die for them?" <br>
+"Fjords?" blinked Slartibartfast in surprise.
+"No." <br>
+"Well then."<br>
+\- Douglas Adams (Hitchhiker's Guide)

 # Rationality